seapagan/poetry-plugin-check-yanked/README.md

 - `--quiet` - Don't show any output, just return a non-zero exit code if any dependencies are yanked.
+- `--verbose` - Show more detailed output, including each dependency and it's yank status.

 ## Development setup and Contributing